shangyuj/2200-messed-up/index.md

 At 2:20pm, your instructor will hand the 6-page exam to you.
 Please answer the questions on the paper.
 By 3:25pm, please hand in the exam with your name written on the first page.

 ### If you want to do this exam digitally...
 At 2:20pm, please click [this link](https://docs.google.com/document/d/1fwPtMG6ziB0jcx0WS0FoStBsiA4WrGD9c1Wyg8ZWFEo/copy) to make a copy of the Google Doc and answer the questions on the Google Doc.
-By 3:25pm, on the Google Doc please click "File" --> "Download" --> "PDF Document" and submit the PDF file.
+By 3:25pm, on the Google Doc please click "File" --> "Download" --> "PDF Document" and submit the PDF file [here](https://canvas.iastate.edu/courses/113318/modules/items/6653003).

 ## 9/17: Minor Word Classes & Exam Review
 ### Objectives for this lesson